-Summary: This project improved traffic flow at the SR-55/SR-91 interchange by adding a westbound auxiliary lane beginning at the northbound SR-55 to westbound SR-91 connector through the Tustin Avenue interchange in the City of Anaheim in the approximately 2-mile area.
+Summary: This project improved traffic flow at the SR-55/SR-91 interchange by adding a westbound auxiliary lane beginning at the northbound SR-55 to westbound SR-91 connector through the Tustin Avenue interchange in the City of Anaheim in the approximately two-mile area.
 The project reduced weaving congestion in the area and included reconstruction of the westbound side of the Santa Ana River Bridge to accommodate the additional lane.
-The bypass lane was open to traffic on May 14, 2016, and construction was completed on July 15, 2016.
+The project was opened to traffic on May 14, 2016 and was completed on July 15, 2016.

-SR-91, SR-55 to SR-57 Segment:
+Segment: SR-91, SR-55 to SR-57